Make-School-Courses/WEB-1.1-Web-Architecture/Assignments/06-Final-Project.md

 - Have at least one of each of: Create, Read (List & Detail), Update, & Delete endpoints
 - Have at least 5 routes
 - Utilize at least 3 templates
+- Create a video demo of your working project

 Your work will be evaluated according to the following rubric: